• Skip to primary navigation

 How to slice chicken into cutlets (aka "thin-sliced" chicken breasts)

-I like thin-sliced chicken breast for this chicken caprese sandwich because it cooks in only a few minutes, and makes a much better ratio with the other ingredients in the sandwich (meaning, there are roughly even proportions of chicken, mozzarella and tomato).
-You can buy them from the store pre-cut (usually labeled "thin-cut" or "thin-sliced"), or you can cut them yourself.
-Here is how I like to do it:
+I like thin-sliced chicken breast for this caprese chicken sandwich, because it cooks in only a few minutes, and makes a much better ratio with the other ingredients in the sandwich (meaning, there are roughly even proportions of chicken, mozzarella and tomato).

 1. First, lay a whole chicken breast on a cutting board, and place a hand flat on top.
 With a knife in the other hand, cut a thin horizontal slice towards the top of the breast.
+(Be sure to keep your hand flat and out of the way from the blade!!)

 2. You can peel the slice back as you cut to make it easier to cut through and see what you are doing better.
 I like to do this in a couple long strokes, rather than sawing back and forth.